maxhbr/LDBcollector/OpenDataLicenses.md

-## Open Data Lizenzen
+## Open Data Licenses

-Dies ist eine Übersicht freier Lizenzen für Datenbanken.
-Einen Überblick zum Thema findet sich unter http://opendefinition.org/guide/data/.
-Zur speziellen Situation in Kanada: http://www.opennorth.ca/2012/09/19/lessons-from-represent-licenses.html.
+This is an overview of free licenses for databases.
+An overview of the topic can be found at http://opendefinition.org/guide/data/.
+For the special situation in Canada: http://www.opennorth.ca/2012/09/19/lessons-from-represent-licenses.html.

 1. CC0 1.0 Universal (CC0 1.0) Public Domain Dedication: https://creativecommons.org/publicdomain/zero/1.0/legalcode
 1. City of Edmonton Open Data Terms of Use: https://data.edmonton.ca/stories/s/City-of-Edmonton-Open-Data-Terms-of-Use/msh8-if28/